jakobhelton/jakobhelton.github.io/content/authors/admin/_index.md

     date_start: 2021-08-23
     date_end: 2025-05-16
     summary: |
-      At the Break of Cosmic Dawn: Identifying and Understanding the Most Distant Galaxies and Galaxy Clusters with JWST (Advisors: Prof. Marcia Rieke and Prof. Kevin Hainline)
+      Thesis: At the Break of Cosmic Dawn: Identifying and Understanding the Most Distant Galaxies and Galaxy Clusters with JWST (Advisors: Prof. Marcia Rieke and Prof. Kevin Hainline)
   - area: A.B. in Astrophysical Sciences
     institution: Princeton University
     date_start: 2017-09-13
     date_end: 2021-05-16
     summary: |
-      The Nebular Properties of Star-Forming Galaxies at Intermediate Redshifts from LEGA-C (Advisors: Prof. Allison Strom and Prof. Jenny Greene)
+      Thesis: The Nebular Properties of Star-Forming Galaxies at Intermediate Redshifts from LEGA-C (Advisors: Prof. Allison Strom and Prof. Jenny Greene)

 # work:
 #   - position: